Mjrovai/MJRoBot-Web-RPi-Robot/README.md

 a) How to stream video with a PiCam;
 b) How to install and use ServoBlaster library;
-c) How to control servo motors and build a PAM/TILT camera position mechanism;
+c) How to control servo motors and build a PAM/TILT camera position mechanism (circuit diagram: RPi_Web_controled_Robot.fzz);
 d) Create a HTML page to control the camera position over the internet;